-Scott Duff & Co collects and processes personal information, or personal data, relating to its clients to enable us to carry out your requests which will ordinarily be to represent you and carry out your legal work.
+Scott Duff & Co collects and processes personal information, or personal data, relating to its clients to enable us to carry out your requests which will ordinarily be to represent you and carry out your legal work or mediation.
 This personal information may be held by the Company on paper or in electronic format.

 For clients of this firm, you should read this notice alongside our general terms and conditions.
 This notice does not apply to any websites that may have a link to ours.

 Data is collected, processed and stored by Scott Duff & Co and we are what is known as the ‘data controller’ of the personal information you provide to us.